 Identifying Standard and Emerging Drugs in Clinical Samples (Urine or Oral Fluid)

-OUR UNIQUE VALUE TO EACH CLIENT - DETECTION OF NEW EMERGING DRUGS
+OUR UNIQUE VALUE TO EACH CLIENT - METHODS TO DETECT NEW EMERGING DRUGS

 Many drugs such as Carfentanyl, Kava Kratom, and various forms of synthetic marijuana like K2, Spice, Bath Salts, AK-47, and 24 Karat Gold are difficult to detect.
 Medical Source and our strategic partners in the academic, state, and commercial marketplace remain vigilant to incorporate methods for their identification into your clinical laboratory.

 URINE DRUG TESTING provides objective information to identify the presence or absence of drugs or drug classes in the body and assists in making treatment decisions.

 There are three types of testing for substance and drugs of abuse.